Congratulations to all the recipients of the 2015 Vice Chancellor’s Awards in Excellence!

 The Business and Operational Staff Award in Excellence is presented to

-Ms. Anna Perez, Senior Administrative Coordinator, Texas A&M Veterinary Medical Diagnostic Laboratory
+Ms. Anna Perez, Senior Administrative Coordinator, Texas A&M Veterinary Medical Diagnostic Laboratory, College Station

 For more than two decades, TVMDL clients have looked to Perez for assistance locating test information and shipping samples to the agency’s headquarters.
 She started at the lab in 1994, moving to diagnostics from her previous work as a legal assistant and paralegal.
 Today, she oversees administrative functions and tasks for one of the nation’s busiest diagnostic laboratories, resolving sensitive and confidential administrative matters, maintaining the office reference and resource materials and communicating with clients regularly, among other duties.
 Perez’s long tenure with the laboratory now allows her to recognize clients and